demibit/stable-toolkit/README.md

 ### Location

 These are the folders your images are in.
-You are able to add new folders and remove them.
-There are 2 types of folders: _Source_ and _Index_. _Source_ folders are where your generated images get output to, this should ideally be coming from stable-diffusion-webui\outputs\[folder-name]. _Index_ folders are user defined folders, and moving an image from a _Source_ folder to an _Index_ folder will randomize the image's name.
+The folder must already exist before adding it to the toolkit, as the service will not create it for you.
 Select individual images, or all images currently in view via the checkbox, and move them via the folder icon.

 ### Tags & Automatic Tagging